Student Voting Guide | Tennessee

 If your eligibility to vote cannot be determined from registration records, you will have to complete an original application for voter registration, requiring some proof of residency, such as a driver’s license, residential lease agreement, utility bill, or other document stating your Tennessee address.
 You will then be allowed to cast a provisional ballot, to be examined alongside absentee ballots.

-You can vote by absentee ballot if you registered to vote in person or if you have voted before in Tennessee.
+To vote absentee, you must be attending school outside of your county of registration or have another reason for being outside of your county of registration during both Election Day and the early voting period (see Early Voting section below).
+You can only vote by absentee ballot if you registered to vote in person or if you have voted before in Tennessee.
 If you are a first-time voter who registered by mail, however, you are not allowed to vote absentee and must go to your county of registration to vote in person.
-You must be attending school outside of your county of registration or have another reason for being outside of your county of registration during both Election Day and the early voting period (see Early Voting section below).

 To apply to vote absentee, visit or send a request to your county election commission.
 Your request will be considered a complete absentee ballot application if you include your signature and state your name, your permanent address in the county, your social security number, your date of birth, your temporary mailing address outside the county, the election you want to vote in, and your reason for voting absentee.